SENSUIKAN!

 12 January 1942:

 Suddenly, a Dutch Dornier Do-24K patrol plane appears.
 Ohashi crash-dives, but the plane had no depth charges.
-After the Dornier departs, the I-56 again surfaces and fires two fragmentation shells at the PATRAS as she approaches the harbor at Banjoewangi.
-The damage to the PATRAS is minor, no one is killed, but some crewmen are wounded.
+After the Dornier departs, I-56 again surfaces and fires two fragmentation shells at PATRAS as she approaches the harbor at Banjoewangi.
+The damage to PATRAS is minor, no one is killed, but some crewmen are wounded.

 18 January 1942: